slipperyseal/B9/README.md

         java -cp "target/*" net.catchpole.B9.tools.HMC5883LCompassTest

-Pi4J will automatically link in it's native libraries, so it's important Pi4J is actaully installed on the pi rather than just trying to use the jar files on their own.

-Some device access may require 'sudo' access.
+Some GPIO device access may require 'sudo' root access.
+Raspbian seems to be allowing more of these to be accessed by non-root users.
+There are also ways to add devices to the "non-root" list.

 Also, by default, many devices such as serial and I2C are disabled in Raspbian.
 You'll need to enabled them as needed.
 The serial port is often allocated to a TTY session.
 There are various ways to disable this depending on the Raspbian version you re using.